ariannamethod/nicole/README.md

-# NICOLE: - Weightless Transformer
+# NICOLE: - Weightless Entity

-We are reinventing the very concept of a "transformer".
+Reinventing the very concept of a "transformer".

 **No weights.
 No fixed code.
 Pure emergence.**

 Nicole is a transformer that writes itself at runtime and dissolves when done.
 Every session starts from zero: no pretrained weights, no persistent checkpoints, no datasets.
 Parameters crystallize for one conversation and vanish immediately after.